 - 1. Promote the permeability of roads, alleys and courtyards (i.e. they are easy to walk or cycle through). - 2.
 Protect or complement the historic character and charm of the area's streets, pavements and sightlines. - 3.
 Support the borough-wide 20mph speed limit. - 4.
 Avoid unnecessary street furniture, signage and segregation. - 5.
-Provide increased numbers of crossing points which have aesthetic appeal, are pleasant for pedestrians to use and promote safety by encouraging road users to regard the street as a shared space and hence be mindful of others. - 6.
+Provide increased numbers of crossing points, where necessary and viable, which are of good design, are pleasant for pedestrians to use and promote safety by encouraging road users to regard the street as a shared space and hence be vigilant of other road users. - 6.
 Avoid unnecessary barriers, width restrictions, build-outs, islands and management measures, which detract from the area's historic character or are likely to worsen rather than reduce street congestion. - 7.
-Provide appropriate opportunities for on-street cycle parking and, where appropriate street cycle rental.
+Provide opportunities, where needed and viable, for on-street cycle parking and, where appropriate street cycle rental.